opsera-solutions-engineering/opsera-demo-testing-examples/java/junit/README.md

 It will generate `surefire-reports`.

-Addionally, right after test completion, test result file will be in `target/surefire-reports`
+Addionally, right after test completion, test result file will be in: `target/surefire-reports` and `allure-results`